webplumbr/webplumbr.github.io/index.md

 been faced by someone else and it is a matter of checking if a tool or library exists already.
 Now, how it is implemented and other considerations come with experience.
-I advocate less complicated frameworks or implementations that follow a pattern and offers repeatable behaviour.
-It offers predictable and repeatable approach in solving a solution.
+I advocate less complicated frameworks or implementations that follow a pattern and offers predictable and repeatable approach in solving a problem.

 These days, I prefer a work-life balance in order to focus and spend time with my family.
 So, please keep this in mind before you consider me for a role.
 That